MudroadWhite/New-Principia/docs/2_architecture.md

 ```

 ## 5.1 `TOOLS` section
-- For every long proofs, if any tool is being used, a `TOOLS` section is **required** to be place at the beginning of the proof.
+- If any tool is being used, a `TOOLS` section is **required** to be place at the beginning of a long proof.

-There are technical features that might require a setting up before they can be used, for example, introducing an extra real variable with the proof(with `set (X := Real "x")`), or prepare a modified version of a theorem for more convenient use.
-In this case, we set up these preparations in the `TOOLS` section.
+Technical features, that can be be found under `lib.v`, usually require a warmup before being available, for example, introducing an extra real variable with the proof(with `set (X := Real "x")`), or prepare a modified version of a theorem for more convenient use. `TOOLS` section is for performing such preparations.

-Technical features that might be used can usually be found in `lib.v`.

 ## 5.2 `assert` the steps
-- Every long proofs are **required** to adapt to the proof architecture specified below.
+- Every long proof is **required** to adapt to the proof architecture shown above.

-For long proofs, the first tactic we use always start with an `assert`.
-This tactic is used for specifying intermediate steps corresponded to ones in the original text.
+For long proofs, the first tactic we use always starts with an `assert`, for specifying intermediate steps corresponded to ones in the original text.

 There are several reasons for organizing proofs with `assert`.
 The most significant one is readability.
 Besides, we can have several equivalant forms for a proposition, i.e. `(fun x => x) x` is not very far from just `x` or `(fun y => y) x`.
 Switching between them requires delicate application with tactics for all different cases.
 If we set the desired form as a subgoal, we only need to use tactics to prove for a equivalent form to `x`, and skip the tedious transformations.
 One last thing for `assert` is that it limits the scope of theorems we use.
 When we leave the scope, these theorems are automatically cleared away, and only the intermediate steps as `S1` `S2` are being pertained.
 As a result, the proof window becomes extremely clean.

 - As it pertains a nice style, `exact` at the end of the proof is **not allowed** to be deleted or simplified.

-By using `assert`, the propositions being asserted is introduced into the hypotheses.
+`assert`ed intermediate steps are introduced into the hypotheses.

 ## 6. What are the tactics we use for a single proof?

 As introduced above, `assert` and `set`, sets up the general architecture to write the proof.

 Beneath the architecture comes the details of how we prove a theorem.
-By referring to [SEP entry for Principia Mathematica](https://plato.stanford.edu/entries/principia-mathematica/), we can divide our tactics into 2 types.
+By referring to [SEP entry for Principia Mathematica](https://plato.stanford.edu/entries/principia-mathematica/), we can divide our tactics into 2 types - as the slogan says, "just `pose` and `rewrite`".

 `pose proof`, occasionally with `apply`, instantiates a existing theorem to use.